jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Part 3.
 Creating a Basic Rust Program

-Now that your project is running in the dev container, let's create a simply hello program in Rust.
+Now that your project is running in the dev container, let's create a simple hello program in Rust.

 ### What is Rust?

 Rust is a systems programming language that runs swiftly, prevents segfaults, and guarantees thread safety.
-It is dessigned to be a safem concurrent, and practical language.
-Rust has a rich type system and ownership model guranteeing memory safety, enabling you to eliminate a variety of bugs at complie-time.
+It is dessigned to be a safe, concurrent, and practical language.
+Rust has a rich type system and ownership model guranteeing memory safety, enabling you to eliminate a variety of bugs at compile-time.
 For more information, visit the [official Rust documentation](https://www.rust-lang.org/learn).

 ### Step 1.
 Create a new Rust project: